pallets/flask/docs/patterns/appfactories.rst

 If you are already using packages and blueprints for your application (:ref:`blueprints`) there are a couple of really nice ways to further improve the experience.
-A common pattern is creating the application object when the module is imported.
+A common pattern is creating the application object when the blueprint is imported.
 But if you move the creation of this object, into a function, you can then create multiple instances of this and later.

 So why would you want to do this?